HosseinAzadpour/trello/README.md

 useAutoScrollLastChild – Automatically scrolls to the latest added card or comment

+useAutoFocusScroll- Automatically focus on new inputs and textareas and scroll to give a better view of the card

 ## Components

 Card – Displays each individual card or task